pxh330/pxh330/README.md

 - 👋 Hi, I’m @pxh330
 - 👀 I’m interested in modern art and indie music.
+- 👀 My fav art movement/group is Der Balue Reiter, German Expressionism in early 20th century and I can speak a little Deutsch—Hallo, ich bin @pxh330, wie geht's dir?
+- 👀 My fav musicians/bands are Re-TROS(Chinese post punk band), Kraftwek(German synth & electronic band), and Matt Maltese(UK lofi indie).
-- 🌱 I’m currently learning electrical and electronic engineering, which I hate.
+- 🌱 I’m currently learning electrical and electronic engineering, which I hate & I'm not good at but anyway i still got top 5% so i 'm quite happy with myself...(okay shut up...)
+- 👀 You can probably tell from above that I'm a fairly random person with bad logic and wonder why i'm doing engineering—because I'm random.
-- 💞️ I’m looking to collaborate on fun stuffs.
+- 💞️ I’m looking to collaborate on fun stuffs, preferably on tech & art.
 - 📫 How to reach me pxh330@gmail.com

 <!---